spacebanana420/Kerolauncher/README.md

 # Download and how to use
 ## Download
+Kerolauncher works on most operative systems known to man, as long as they support Ruby.
+This includes Linux, Windows, MacOS, FreeBSD, other BSDs and even possibly Haiku, Solaris and others.
+Kerolauncher is an interpreted program so it requires the Ruby interpreter to be installed to work.

 Download Kerolauncher [from here](https://github.com/spacebanana420/Kerolauncher/releases) or from the repository directly (less stable) and, if you haven't yet, [install Ruby on your system](https://www.ruby-lang.org/en/) (Recommended >=3.1.0).
-Kerolauncher is an interpreted program so it requires the Ruby interpreter to work.

 If you are on Linux/MacOS/BSD/etc and you want to play Windows-exclusive games, you also require Wine to play and optionally Lutris.